not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT.md

 * A *lane* can loop or repeat, and may list the IDs of *trigger*s that start, restart or stop it.
 A *Lane* can also be configured to auto-start when the script is loaded.
 * Each *Lane* contains one or more [segment](TIMESEQ-SCRIPT-JSON.md#segment)s.
 * A *segment* has a [duration](TIMESEQ-SCRIPT-JSON.md#duration) (in samples, milliseconds, beats/bars or hertz) and contains a list of [action](TIMESEQ-SCRIPT-JSON.md#action)s.
+  * The segment duration can either be expressed using fixed numbers, or using a [value](TIMESEQ-SCRIPT-JSON.md#value) that will be evaluated when the segment starts, resulting in segments with a variable duration.
 * An *action* can:
   * Execute at the start or end of the *segment*,
   * Glide between a start and end *value* over the duration of the *segment*, transitioning smoothly over the duration of that *segment*,